nanthil/functionalJavascriptTutorials/Currying/curryTutorial.md

 ---
 ## I Digress...

 What about our nifty *DRY* math problem from *example 2-1*?
 We still want to pass operators to our *Functions*.
-To accomplish this we'll be using a little hack. **Javsacript** has this nifty little `eval` *Function* that tranlates a simple text string into executable code.
-I'm not suggesting this is a best practice by any stretch of the imagination, but it will allow us to implement a simple and extensible example of *Currying*.
+To accomplish this we'll be using a little hack. **Javsacript** has this nifty little `eval` *Function* that tranlates a simple text string into executable code. ***I'm not suggesting this is a best practice by any stretch of the imagination***, but it will allow us to implement a simple and extensible example of *Currying*.
 We want to achieve the following by passing in any arithmetic operator as a string, and wihout repeating ourselves again.

 **ex.
 2-7**
 ```javascript